deepak4669/Conversational-Agents/README.md

 ```
 The available models, decoding algorithms, datasets can be infer from below.

-#### Models
+### Models
 Sequence to Sequence based on [Transformer](https://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf).

 ### Decoding Algorithms
--Greedy decoding. `greedy`
+- Greedy decoding. `greedy`
--Beam Search decoding. `beam-search` followed by beam size as decoding parameter.
+- Beam Search decoding. `beam-search` followed by beam size as decoding parameter.
--Top-K Sampling decoding. `top-k` followed by number of samples to be considered for the random sampling as the decoding parameter.
+- Top-K Sampling decoding. `top-k` followed by number of samples to be considered for the random sampling as the decoding parameter.
--[Nucleus Sampling](https://arxiv.org/pdf/1904.09751.pdf). `nucleus` followed by cumulative probabilty score to be kept for the sampling as the decoding parameter.
+- [Nucleus Sampling](https://arxiv.org/pdf/1904.09751.pdf). `nucleus` followed by cumulative probabilty score to be kept for the sampling as the decoding parameter.